King's Quest III: Plot

-Story

 In King's Quest III, the story moves away from Daventry and King Graham to the land of Llewdor, where a boy named Gwydion is being kept by the wicked wizard Manannan.
 According to the introduction, for as long as he could remember, 17-year-old Gwydion has been held captive by Manannan as his servant, cooking and cleaning for him in his home atop a large mountain in Llewdor.
 From this vantage point, and with the help of a telescope, the seemingly all-knowing wizard watches the countryside, the shoreline and vast ocean to the east and an endless desert to the west.

 Manannan takes a series of absences and Gwydion seizes his chance to escape.
 He breaks into the wizard's laboratory and reads Manannan's book of spells, then goes out into Llewdor to collect ingredients for them.
 After solving many puzzles to obtain the spell ingredients, Gwydion turns Manannan into a cat and is free.
 He also learns from an oracle that he is in fact the long-lost prince of Daventry, Prince Alexander, and that his sister Princess Rosella is going to be sacrificed to a horrible three-headed dragon that has been besieging the kingdom.

 After defeating Manannan, Alexander attempts to buy passage on a ship, but is instead captured by pirates.
 After sailing to the coast of Daventry, he manages to use another spell to put the pirates to sleep and escape, stealing their treasure in the process.
-Alexander traverses a series of mountains before finally reaching the outskirts of Daventry where he discovers Rosella about to be slain by the dragon.
+Alexander traverses a series of mountains before finally reaching the outskirts of Daventry, where he discovers Rosella about to be slain by the dragon.
 Using one of Manannan's spells, Alexander creates a thunderstorm and kills the dragon with lightning strikes.
-Alexander rescues his sister and the two return to Daventry where they are joyously reunited with the king and queen.
-The Magic Mirror, which has been clouded by a mystical darkness since the night Prince Alexander was kidnapped, is restored and King Graham decides to pass on his adventurer's cap to his children.
-As the game ends, King Graham tosses the cap to Alexander and Rosella who reach out to catch it.
+Alexander rescues his sister, and the two return to Daventry where they are joyously reunited with the king and queen.
+The Magic Mirror, which has been clouded by a mystical darkness since the night Prince Alexander was kidnapped, is restored, and King Graham decides to pass on his adventurer's cap to one of his children.
+As the game ends, King Graham tosses the cap to Alexander and Rosella, who reach out to catch it.

 The game's title is a pun on the proverb "To err is human, to forgive divine" by Alexander Pope, whose namesake may have been given to the character Gwydion once it is later revealed who he really is in the game.
 The actions taken by Gwydion in this story lead directly to the events that begin King's Quest IV.